Rakeela/dragora-notes/notes-on-recombinant-protein-construction.md

 I'll citationize this at the top of the next section.
 Right now I'm depressed, and martialing emotional energy for a school exam is more important than adding another citation to my studies.

+For fuck's sake, unknowable omnisciences are God.
+That's what gets praised in every church.
+If I wanted to trust in unknowable omnisciences, I'd be praying for holy knowledge instead of studying research papers.
+The observation structures that people can't share aren't scientific.
+People violating whoever is vulnerable to extract all possible information from them have ruled throughout history.
+Society stepped away from it *briefly* and every category of evil slumped.
+Nobody should ever watch me in any environment unless I can watch them watching me and watch them in kind, and nobody should ever use a tool of observation that can't be fully exposed to transparency.
+The observation tools that can't be revealed are *criminal*, and commiting crimes against people is *violating their consent*.
+That's rape culture.
+It'd still be rape culture if the perpetrators were asexual, and I happen to be in a position to know by experience that some of them *aren't*.

 ---
 Back to [[Author's Nonfiction]]